mof-selvi/BTU-Lab-Dokumantasyon/UnityHubFix.md

-The solution for me was to add a system override for Mandatory ASLR, as the unity installer won't work with it.
+The solution is to add a system override for Mandatory ASLR, as the unity installer won't work with it.

 * Go to "Windows Security"
 * App & browser control